 The Japanese use lots of unique vegetables that may seem unfamiliar.
 Learn more about these different vegetables, how to cook them, and substitutions if you can’t find them.

-You may have encountered unfamiliar produce names when cooking Japanese dishes at home.
+You may have encountered unfamiliar vegetables when cooking Japanese dishes at home.
 While easily accessible in Japan, some may be difficult to procure abroad.
 What are they, how can you eat them, and what are suitable substitutions?

-Now that we’ve covered Japanese herbs and spices in part one, let’s look at some popular Japanese vegetables used in Japanese cuisine.
-Perhaps after reading this, you may be able to expand your Japanese vegetable dish repertoire!
+Now that we’ve covered Japanese herbs and spices in part one, let’s look at some popular and unique Japanese vegetables used in Japanese cuisine.
+Perhaps after reading this, you can expand your Japanese vegetable dish repertoire!

 Table of Contents